USCbiostats/rbootcamp/projects/01-functions1/README.md

 author: George G. Vega Yon
 ---

-Write out your own R function for computing cumulative sums and compare it with the `cumsum` in R. Are you able to achive speed gains?
+Write out your own R function for:

+1.  computing cumulative sums and compare it with the `cumsum` in R.

+2. Calculating means and compare it with the `mean` function in `R`.

+3. Standarize a vector as in (X - mean(X))/Sd(X) and compare it with the `scale`.

+Bonus:

+4. Are you able to achieve speed gains?